cisagov/LME/docs/markdown/chapter1/guide_to_ous.md

 ## Guide to Organizational Units

 What is an Organizational Unit?
-An Organizational Unit is a folder that contains Users, Computers and groups.
+An Organizational Unit is a folder that contains users, computers and groups.
 You can use OUs to select a subset of computers that you want to be included in the LME Client group for testing before rolling out LME site wide.

 ### 1 - How to make an OU